damascenodiego/damascenodiego.github.io/_pages/about.md

 from the [Federal University of Pará (UFPa)](http://www.icen.ufpa.br/).
 Within the scope of my undergraduate course,
+I had working and research experiences as
+_Software Engineering Intern_ at
+[Siemens](https://new.siemens.com/us/en/company/siemens-in-the-usa/princeton.html),
-I had working and research experiences as a _Software Engineering Intern_ at [Siemens](https://new.siemens.com/us/en/company/siemens-in-the-usa/princeton.html), and as _Scientific initiation scholar_ in multiple research laboratories at the UFPa, such as the
+and _Scientific initiation scholar_ of multiple research laboratories at UFPa, such as
 Software Engineering Laboratory ([LabES](http://www.labes.ufpa.br/)), High Performance Network Planning Laboratory ([LPRAD](http://lprad.ufpa.br/)) and